McCoyAle/kube-cert-study/multipass.md

 ![multipass list command output for worker nodes](assets/images/worker_nodes.png)

-2. multipass shell microk8s-vm
+2. Sehll into your control plane node in order to install multipass and microk8s on the cluster.

+    a. `multipass shell microk8s-vm`

-    a. `sudo snap install multipass` // snap command is used to install software.
+    b. `sudo snap install multipass` // snap command is used to install software.
 Here we install multipass to connect nodes in the cluster later.

-    b. `sudo usermod -a -G microk8s ubuntu` // add the ubuntu user to the microk8s group with appropriate permissions to run commands
+    c. `sudo usermod -a -G microk8s ubuntu` // add the ubuntu user to the microk8s group with appropriate permissions to run commands

-    c. `newgrp microk8s` // apply the changes and log the user into the group without having to log out of the shell
+    d. `newgrp microk8s` // apply the changes and log the user into the group without having to log out of the shell

-    d. `sudo vi /etc/hosts` // modify the etc/hosts file to map the ip addresses to the domain names of the multipass VMs
+    e. `sudo vi /etc/hosts` // modify the etc/hosts file to map the ip addresses to the domain names of the multipass VMs

         // 192.168.64.3 microk8s-vm
         // 192.168.64.4 microk8s-vm2